Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Previous work

 Whereas the adaptive methodology aims to return to the preconditioned or unmodified scheme in situations where the enhanced/LMRoe scheme may produce oscillatory solutions, Bruel et al. 2019 \cite{bruel_low_2019} tried to modify the LMRoe scheme to eliminate the acoustic velocity instability and the related degradation in the CFL condition ($\sigma<\frac{1}{2}$) of this scheme.
-Using discrete multiple-scale asymptotic analysis, they confirmed they suitability of the Roe, preconditioned Roe and LMRoe schemes for purely acoustic, purely convective, and either acoustic or convective flows respectively.
-By reintroducing off-diagonal diffusion terms into LMRoe, the acoustic instabilities and CFL degradation were eliminated, although the authors state that the final scheme breaks Galilean invariance and produces symmetry-breaking solutions for some convective flows.
+Using discrete multiple-scale asymptotic analysis, they confirmed the suitability of the Roe, preconditioned Roe and LMRoe schemes for purely acoustic, purely convective, and either acoustic or convective flows respectively.
+By reintroducing off-diagonal diffusion terms into LMRoe the acoustic instabilities and CFL degradation were eliminated, although the final scheme produces symmetry-breaking solutions for some convective flows which the authors attribute to the scheme not maintaining Galilean invariance.

-Table \ref{tab:lm-fv-schemes-intro} details many of these low-Mach Roe-type schemes from the literature - including which regime they are targeting - as well as the original Roe scheme.
-Some are adaptive schemes, and have different target regimes for large timesteps using the convective CFL, $\sigma_u = u\Delta t/\Delta x \approx 1$, and for small timesteps using the acoustic CFL, $\sigma_a = a\Delta t/\Delta x \approx 1$.
-We will return to examine the trends in this table in section \ref{sec:discrete}.